firebase/firebase-ios-sdk/ReleaseTooling/DEVELOP.md

 ```
 swift run zip-builder --update-pod-repo \
 --custom-spec-repos https://github.com/firebase/SpecsStaging.git \
---enable-carthage-build \
 --keep-build-artifacts
 ```

 #### Carthage

-Carthage binaries can also be built at the same time as the zip file by passing in `--enable-carthage-build` as a command line argument.
+Carthage binaries can also be built at the same time as the zip file.
 This directory should contain JSON files describing versions and download locations for each product.
 This will result in a folder called "carthage" at the root where the zip directory exists containing all the zip files and JSON files necessary for distribution.

 ## Firebase Releaser